 So guess what I’ve become now?
 THE queen alpha female!
 This is all great when I am giving them their jobs for the day, or laying down the law, or disciplining bad behaviour…but not so great when I need to be a loving wife, or a fun loving, nurturing mom.

 So my struggle to take that alpha female hat off is real!
 My struggle to find more paying jobs to help feed my small army is real!
-My struggle to find some quiet time is real!
+The struggle to find some quiet time is real!
 My struggle to read my Bible and have meaningful time with God is real!
-My struggle of feeling invisible to the five men in my life is real!
+The struggle of feeling invisible to the five men in my life is real!
 My struggle to raise up respectful, God-fearing men is real!
-My struggle to raise children in such a sexualized culture is real!
+The struggle to raise children in such a sexualized culture is real!
 My struggle knowing what to say no to is real!
 I could really go on, and on, and on, and on…you get the point!

 Because of the struggles, little things can bring me joy these days.